 Yes, you can.
 Authors usually don't have real-time knowledge of who is reading their work.
 You can enjoy a story privately without them knowing.

-In most cases, no. It's not ethical or legal to view a story without the proper authorization.
+In most cases, it's not ethical or legal to screenshot a story without the author's permission.
+So, the answer is no.